mostafa0101/My-Hunting-Method/README.md

 ### 1- Recon
     - First testing the app as a normal user & the source code then map the app in notes
+    - Everything i can't do as a normal user is a possible Bug as a Hunter

 ### 2- Asking myself?